TheMosquito/easy-sdo-oh/README.md

 # easy-sdo-oh

-This repo exists to help you try out Secure Device Onboarding with Open Horizon
+This repo exists to help you try out Secure Device Onboarding (SDO) with Open Horizon

 There is a [YouTube video](coming) you can watch that shows me going through these steps.